qhtutorials/qhtutorials.github.io/content/posts/how-to-search-text-in-notepad/index.md

 ---
 title: "How to Search for Text in the Microsoft Notepad App (Windows 11)"
-date: 2023-08-22T02:01:58+05:30
+date: 2024-08-23T02:01:58+05:30
-description: "Use the 'Find' and 'Go to' commands to jump to a specific place in your document.
+description: "Use the 'Find' command to locate a specific place in your document.
 Or use 'Find and Replace' to edit the text.
 This post covers the basic Notepad search functions."
 tags: [Edit Notepad, Notepad, Windows 11]
 ---
 This tutorial covers: